arvati/debian-ix2-200/README.md

 sudo lxc-create -t debian -n crossdebian -- -r jessie -a i686
 ```

-The config file provided is higly customized and stripped down.
-Please revise your configuration using ```make menuconfig``` before compile the kernel (see below).

 Cross compiling the kernel
 ------
 ### Setup cross compiler ###